luisrsphoto - Fotolia

 Stepping out of the shadows

-The decision to sidestep ITV’s MSP partner during the creation of the Samsung app should not be interpreted as a move to embrace shadow IT, stresses Clark.
+The decision to sidestep ITV’s MSP partner during the of the Samsung app should not be interpreted as a move to embrace shadow IT, stresses Clark.

-In fact, the powers that be at ITV are happy for the Online division to “go rogue” every so often because of the reputation the team has for blazing a trail for the deployment of new technologies across the company.
+In fact, the powers that be at ITV are happy for the Online division to “go rogue” every so often because of the reputation the team has for blazing a trail for the deployment of technologies across the company.

 “It wasn’t shadow IT because it was known about and blessed,” says Clark.
-“Online are a bit special in that they are known to be the trailblazers, so they will often try out new stuff, and do the R&D there and eventually the rest of the business will catch up.”
+“Online are a bit special in that they are known to be the trailblazers, so they will often try out stuff, and do the R&D there and eventually the rest of the business will catch up.”

 The Online division has a “fast-follower” attitude towards adopting emerging technologies, says Clark, and closely observes how other organisations have overcome the challenges of early adoption before trialling them in-house.